 4. Bluestacks 3 – Free & $2 per month

 As previously mentioned, Bluestacks is one of the pioneer gaming leaders.
-Android Nougat has been currently testing this must have a platform.
-While it remains for free to use and supports both Windows & Mac.
+Android Nougat has been currently testing this must-have platform.
+While it remains free to use and supports both Windows & Mac.

-What’s escalates Bluestacks on the list as one of top-notch, is that it offers a free-hassle installation process and the User Interface is outstanding as well.
+What escalates Bluestacks on the list as one of top-notch is that it offers a free-hassle installation process, and the User Interface is outstanding as well.

 You can rather root Bluestacks easily and enjoy all the best benefits that rooting has to offer.

-Bluestack is undoubtedly a superior service and as such it eventually demands more from your system to delivers the best output such as 4GB of RAM is a minimum ask.
+Bluestack is undoubtedly a superior service, and as such, it eventually demands more from your system to deliver the best output, such as 4GB of RAM is a minimum ask.
 Any less than this would give you some trouble.

-Bluestack was one of the first and best Android emulators in the market but constant crashes make bad user experience.
-Now the newer version is much stable.
+Bluestack was one of the first and best Android emulators in the market, but constant crashes make a bad user experience.
+Now the newer version is much more stable.

 5. Andy – Free

-It does support cloud saves and multi-touch and the microphone and camera can remain on anytime for or a video calling session anytime.
+It does support cloud saves and multi-touch, and the microphone and camera can remain at any time for a video calling session anytime.

 6. Ko Player – Free

-Another Android emulator dedicated especially for high demanding users.
-The keyboard gives you total control and it is a smart choice to replace.
+Another Android emulator dedicated especially to highly demanding users.
+The keyboard gives you total control, and it is a smart choice to replace.

-Include smartphone data like IMEI, model and phone’s make for complete personalization.
+Include smartphone data like IMEI, model, and phone make for complete personalization.

-If you are looking for access practicality then, Ko Player won’t let you down considering that it is the only Android emulator to provide the easy access to add APK files via PC or Mac.
+If you are looking for access practicality, then Ko Player won’t let you down, considering that it is the only Android emulator to provide easy access to adding APK files via PC or Mac.

-It is an essential option to the emulator since most Android users are cautious about installing an APK directly on their devices.
+It is an essential option for the emulator since most Android users are cautious about installing an APK directly on their devices.

-It is available Android KitKat for free and it offers game uploading, recording, and keymapping options.
+It is available on Android KitKat for free, and it offers game uploading, recording, and keymapping options.